AshlynPowell/PWS-472-Labs/Lab 5- Genome Assembly and QC.md

 ### Step 6: Run `BUSCO` on your assembly

-a.
 Since you already created the job file, you can simply submit the new file with `sbatch`.
 ```
 sbatch busco.job
 ```